SOTAMak1r/GVGEN/README.md

 ## 🔥 Update
+- [2024.10.16] Code for GaussianVolume Fitting is released !
+See [CPS](https://github.com/sotamak1r/CPS) !
 - [2024.07.04] Code and Models for text-conditional 3D generation are released !
 - [2024.07.04] GVGEN was accepted by ECCV 2024.
 See you in Milan!